 Over the past quarter, inflation and investment has dominated the financial news cycle.
 All eyes will be on Jackson Hole this week for the latest update from Fed Chair Jerome Powell as investors look to read the tea leaves as to when the Fed will start to taper, particularly in light of the drop in unemployment claims and increase in Core CPI since the last FOMC meeting.

 Until recently, the consensus from investment managers and economists at the Fed was that inflationary pressures are “transitory,” caused by backlogs in supply chains and changes in consumer demand during the pandemic that will ease as the economy begins to reopen.
-But, after a decline in inflation over the past four decades, since the mid-80s, some investors are starting to wonder whether central bank intervention and the pandemic could prompt a new era of higher inflation.
+But, after a decline in inflation over the past four decades, since the mid-80s, some investors are starting to wonder whether central bank intervention and the pandemic could prompt a new era of higher inflation effects.

 For experts in the financial markets and asset management, including strategists, portfolio managers and chief investment officers, this creates new opportunities for thought leadership in financial services on how inflation will impact the investment landscape.